openharmony/docs/en/device-dev/kernel/kernel-small-apx-bitwise.md

 1. Set a flag bit to  **1**.
 2. Obtain the most significant bit of flag bit 1.
 3. Set a flag bit to  **0**.
-4. Obtains the least significant bit of the flag bit 1.
+4. Obtain the least significant bit of the flag bit 1.

 ```
 #include "los_bitmap.h"